cardstone/shards-of-profanity/README.md

 * Express.js for back-end server
 * Socket.io for peer-to-peer chat and communications
 * Ember.js for front-end MVC JS framework
-* ??? for a database
+* MongoDB for a database

 # The Team
 * [Anthony Maldarelli](https://github.com/amaldare93)